Measles and Rubella Surveillance Data

-Timely measles surveillance is critical to disease control.
-Identifying and confirming suspected measles cases through surveillance allows:
+Timely measles and rubella surveillance is critical to disease control.
+Identifying and confirming suspected measles and rubella cases through surveillance allows:

 1) early detection of outbreaks,